What Medicare Covers: A Caregiver’s Guide

 • Medicare Advantage is an alternative to Original Medicare, but provides the same coverage as Original Medicare plus it can also cover extra benefits like routine vision and dental, health wellness programs and prescription drugs.

-• The coverage that Medicare Supplement Plans provide depends on what type of plan you have.
+• The coverage that Mutual of Omaha’s Medicare Supplement plans provide depends on what type of plan you have.
 It’s designed to fill in the gaps that Original Medicare leaves behind by covering things like copayments, coinsurance and deductibles.

 STEP 4: Take care of yourself